Saving & Spending Budgeting & Expenses

 To better manage your money, the YNAB budgeting tool follow four rules:

-Rule 1 — Give every dollar a job: YNAB will help you set aside every dollar you bring into a corresponding budget category.
-By giving every dollar a purpose, you determine how you’ll use it before it's spent, which can help you stick to your financial goals and avoid impulse spending.
+With YNAB, you set aside every dollar you earn into a corresponding budget category.
+By giving every dollar a purpose, you determine how you’ll use it before it's spent, which can help you stick to your financial goals and avoid impulse purchases.

-Rule 2 — Embrace your true expenses: YNAB allows you to budget for costs that happen less frequently, like birthday or holiday gifts or unexpected repairs.
-It helps you create multiple targeted savings categories within the app that are funded a little bit each month to avoid going into debt.
+YNAB addresses this issue, allowing you to budget for costs that happen less frequently, like birthday or holiday gifts or unexpected repairs.
+You can create multiple targeted savings categories within the app that are funded a little bit each month to avoid going into debt.

 Real-time syncing: YNAB will securely sync with your bank accounts and credit cards and automatically update your transactions across devices.
 It can also sync with your investment accounts, but if you link them to YNAB, you’ll have to make manual adjustments within the app.